redis/redis-doc/docs/manual/keyspace.md

 weight: 1
 description: >
     Managing keys in Redis: Key expiration, scanning, altering and querying the key space
+alias:
+  - /docs/manual/the-redis-keyspace
 ---

 Redis keys are binary safe; this means that you can use any binary sequence as a key, from a string like "foo" to the content of a JPEG file.
 The empty string is also a valid key.

 A few other rules about keys:

 * Very long keys are not a good idea.
 For instance a key of 1024 bytes is a bad idea not only memory-wise, but also because the lookup of the key in the